DFE-Digital/claim-additional-payments-for-teaching/README.md

 ## Putting the application into maintenance mode

-If we need to take the service offline for any reason (for example, we're investigating and issue, or we want to deploy a journey-breaking change), it's possible to put ther service into maintenance mode.
+If we need to take the service offline for any reason (for example, we're investigating an issue, or we want to deploy a journey-breaking change), it's possible to put ther service into maintenance mode.

 To do this, we set the environment variable `MAINTENANCE_MODE` to a value of `1`.
+If you know when the service will be operational again, you can also set a `MAINTENANCE_MODE_AVAILABILITY_MESSAGE` environment variable with a human-readable value of when to expect the service to be operational again, for example `the service will be available from 2pm today` or `Private beta has ended.
+You will be able to use the service again in November`.

-To restore the service, unset the environment variable, and the service will become operational again.
+To restore the service, unset the environment variables, and the service will become operational again.